sternberginator/games/README.md

 - [x] generate list of possible words for given puzzle
 - [ ] (eliminate puzzle if wordlist is too short or something)
 - [x] compute scoring milestones
-    Beginner 0% of the grand Queen Bee total
+    Beginner 0% of the grand total
     Good Start 2%
     Moving Up 5%
     Good 8%